ChenyXu/PancakeSwap-Arbitrage-Bot/README.md

 # pancakeswap-arb bot

 PancakeSwap has a betting game and I notice that the payout of Bull and Bear often differ a lot.
-Based on my belief in the ramdom walking theory, I think there might be a small arbitrage opportunity.
-This bot always bets  and claim rewards automatically.
+Apart from that, the chainlink price feed is slower than the cex price update since the former feeds the price every 21 seconds and people trade BNB in cexs non-stop.
+Therefore, I think there might be a small arbitrage opportunity.
+This bot bets and claims rewards automatically.

 https://pancakeswap.finance/prediction